vis-kid/previewer/_posts/2016-10-28-building-webscrapers-02.md

 + `at`
 + `search`

 Mechanize uses Nokogiri to scrape data from pages.
 That means you can apply what you learned about Nokogiri in the first article and use it on Mechanize pages as well.
 That means that you generally use Mechanize to navigate pages and Nokogiri methods for your scraping needs.
 For example, if you want to search a single object you can  use `at` while `search` returns all objects that will match a selector on a particular page.
+To rephrase that, these methods will work both on Nokogiri document objects and Mechanize page objects.

 ``` ruby